Skip to content

 It’s well known that both Cocker Spaniels and Poodles are easy to train.
 Thankfully, the training trait has rubbed off on the Cockapoo crossbreed, meaning they’re generally eager to please and take to training easily.

-Always start with the basics and take your pup to puppy training classes.
+Always start with the basics and take your Cockapoo puppy to puppy training classes.
 This will be the best place to get top training tips from other puppy owners and experts.
 They’ll learn new things in no time with a mix of fun, engaging training and rewards for good behaviour.

 Temperament and behaviour

 Being a mix between the Cocker Spaniel and Poodle, it’s no surprise that Cockapoos have inherited the friendly, loving temperaments of both breeds.
-An essential characteristic, that makes them a great dog breed for families.
+These characteristics makes them a great dog breed for families.

 Because they’re intelligent, they need lots of stimulation to stop them from getting bored.
 This is especially important if they’re left home alone for long periods.
 Give your dog toys to help with separation anxiety and prevent destructive behaviour.